blueOkiris/Game-Card/docs/instr.md

 ## Instructions

+Some things to take note of:

-Note that every instruction is composed of 10 bytes.
+1) that every instruction is composed of 10 bytes.
 If the command doesn't fill all 10 bytes, it must be padded with 0s

+2) Any where 'R' is used to mean relative, one can use 'R' for +=, 'N' for += - or -=, 'P' for *=, 'Q' for /=, '>' for >>=, and '<' for <<=
+  Sorry for this to be a bit out of place.
+It was written after the relatives, *and* it would be quite a bit to add to each place a relative goes.
+Just keep it in mind!

 __Sprite Set__